xStarbound/xStarbound/README.md

 4. If you're using Git, run `git clone https://github.com/FezzedOne/xStarbound.git` in a terminal or command prompt, or use a graphical Git utility to download the repo.
 5. In the xStarbound directory, run `cmake -DCMAKE_BUILD_TYPE=Release -S . -B build/`.
 On some OSes, you may need to add the full path to your CMake executable to the beginning of the command.
 If necessary, add `-DCMAKE_C_COMPILER=<path to C++ compiler> -DCMAKE_CXX_COMPILER=<path to C++ compiler>`.
 Note that a CMake build preset already exists for modern macOS; consider using that if you have build issues.

+### Packaging and Installing xSB Assets

+The build system can automatically take care of packaging the additional xSB assets and install the resulting .pak file automatically.
+To enable asset packing, pass `-DPACKAGE_XSB_ASSETS=ON` to the CMake command, e.g. after the `--preset` argument.
+This will create a directory `xsb-assets` in the project's main dir, and package the resources in `assets/xSBassets` into a `packed.pak` file.

+It is important to note that automatic packaging will _only_ work if the built binaries (specifically asset_packer[.exe]) run on the host system.
+If you are cross-compiling, e.g. for a different CPU architecture (building for ARM64 on a x64 OS) or a different OS (building with MinGW on Linux, or with WSL on Windows), this feature cannot be used.
+In this case, you have to manually package the assets with an asset_packer that runs locally, and copy the resulting file to `xsb-assets/packed.pak` _before installing the project_.
+Due to how CPack works, this is only feasible when packaging manually from the install dir.

 ## Discord

 For support, suggestions or just plain old chit-chat, check out the [xStarbound Discord server](https://discord.gg/GJ5RTkyFCX).